 University of Minnesota Extension Master Gardener volunteers are on-hand to answer Minnesotan's questions about home flower gardens, vegetable and fruit gardens, landscape design and maintenance, seed starting, garden soil, composting, and pest management.

-Dakota County Minnesota Posted about 10 hours ago

 Hennepin County Minnesota Posted about 10 hours ago

+Hubbard County Minnesota Posted about 10 hours ago

 Anoka County Minnesota Posted about 13 hours ago

 i have 40ish american arbraviate that are dying from the inside out.
 I got these about 4 years ago from my local soil and water conservation as bare root trees and they have been thriving and growing very well.
 Some are 3 to 4 feet tall others are pushing 6 feet tall.
 About mid summer a few started dying back and i didnt think much, but now i have about a third that are dying back from the inside out.
 I have noticed that the bark is split near the ground on most all of them.
 Would this cause them to die?
 I did use fertilizer stakes last summer on 1 side of the tree, not sure if that caused an issue or not.
 Any help would be greatly appreciated because what ever i have going on seems to be spreading.
 Thanks in advance

 Mower County Minnesota Posted about 13 hours ago

 Hello.
 I planted potatoes for the first time this year.I planted red fingerlings.
 There was a volunteer potatoe growing in the plot I rented so I trans-planted it next to the fingerlings.
 The skin on the potatoes I harvested are both red and white.
 Do you know what it is?
 I was not able to find anything like it on line.
 Thank you.
 Carrie

 St. Louis County Minnesota Posted about 14 hours ago